Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 - Wage Withholding: Implementation of automatic income deduction orders

-- Property Execution: Forcing sale of assets to satisfy maintenance debts
+- Property Execution: Procedures involving sale of assets to satisfy maintenance debts

 - Contempt Penalties: Seeking sanctions including attorney fees and statutory penalties